alx-xlx/readme.md-template/README.md

 ----------

+A. Make a new `traffic-status.php` file in your SECURE SERVER

-Replace the Variable in Below Code with yours
+B. Replace the Variable in Below Code with yours

 `USERNAME`, `REPOSITORY`, `GRAPH`

-GRAPH
+GRAPH  (Replace GRAPH with any one of the following) [Read Here](https://developer.github.com/v3/repos/traffic/)
 1. `popular/referrers`
 2. `popular/paths`
-3. `views`                   // Total no of Views
+3. `views`
-4. `clones`                  // Total no of Clones
+4. `clones`

 ```